clinical-meteor/cookbook/packages-clinical/README.md

 Clinical Track Packages
 =================================

 Please note:  most of the packages in this directory are stubs.
-I hope to get through them and get them published within the next month!
+I hope to get through them and get them under QA and published within the next month!

 ========================================
 ### Clinical:Meteor Packages